Isabelle Racicot: Career

 Racicot began her career in 1997 as a researcher at MusiquePlus (Quebec Canada's MTV) and quickly moved to a position in front of the camera.
 Between 1999 and 2006, she traveled the globe interviewing stars for the Canadian daily entertainment program, 'Flash and covering the Academy Awards, Cannes Film Festival, Toronto International Film Festival, Sundance Film Festival, the Grammy Awards and the People's Choice Awards.
 She has interviewed stars such as Sir Paul McCartney, Tom Cruise, Julia Roberts, and John Travolta.

 Racicot is bilingual, and has worked as a contributor to English television in Quebec between 2002 and 2004 for the CBC and CBC Newsworld.
 She was also the host of a French interior design show Des Idées de Grandeur on Women's Network Canal Vie from August 2007 to October 2010.

 Racicot has hosted two shows on Canada's number one French television network TVA.
-From 2000-2012 she was with the morning talk show Deux Filles Le Matin, which remains the number one morning show, covering family, human interest subjects, kids, and music.
+From 2000 to 2012 she was with the morning talk show Deux Filles Le Matin, which remains the number one morning show, covering family, human interest subjects, kids, and music.
 On Friday nights she hosts the number one talk show Ça Finit Bien La Semaine where Canadian and international personalities sit down with her for one-on-one in-depth interviews.

-On August 25, 2012 Racicot joined CJFM-FM as a host.
+On August 25, 2012, Racicot joined CJFM-FM as a host.